amartin5010/KadiyaliMartin/docs/Image Sentiment.md

 As you can see the accuracy of the top 10 ANPs vary based on the random images I selected.
 They also don't do a great job at identifying gender, attractiveness and age, and don't classify race.
 However, they do provide a path forward to do so.
 ## Proposed Next Steps
+I believe that I can use their architecture to add in ANPs of our interests (race, age, gender, attractiveness) and we can then create detectors for them.
+These detectors will be used to create our own version of Sentibank that will classify images based on our ANPs of choice.
+This may involve reaching out to the creators of Sentibank if access to resources and documentation are not readily available.

 # Build and Install Directions